 - Web UI and API: The Controller offers both a graphical user interface and an application programming interface for utilizing the platform.

 Administering CloudSoda offers many benefits to customers, such as easy installation, real-time software patching and updates, and simplified troubleshooting.
-Additionally, it's necessary to gather information about the health of CloudSoda software and hardware.
-However, no customer data is collected during this process.
+Additionally, the system gathers vital information about the health of CloudSoda software and hardware to help maintain optimal performance.
+No customer data is collected during this process.

-If you use the Controller's internal Agent for NFS/SMB, the Controller needs access to all the ports indicated on the diagram to perform file operations successfully.
+If you use the Controller's internal Agent for NFS/SMB, then the Controller needs access to all the ports indicated in Figure 1 to perform file operations successfully.

 In contrast, when accessing cloud storage, CloudSoda does not require any firewall exceptions.
 Ports 80/443 are used by CloudSoda to establish a connection with cloud storage targets.
-After the connection is established, all data sent to cloud storage targets is encrypted as per the aforementioned section.
+After the connection is established, then all data sent to cloud storage targets is encrypted, as described above.

-CloudSoda uses agents to move or copy data.
-To enable communication with the CloudSoda Controller, the agent requires two outbound UDP Ports 7498/7499.
-The agent can be installed on Linux, Windows, or MacOS operating systems and can access any files accessible to the host operating system, including local volumes, directly attached storage, or SMB/NFS-mounted storage.
+CloudSoda uses Agents to move or copy data.
+To enable communication with the CloudSoda Controller, an Agent requires two outbound UDP ports 7498/7499.
+All data sent between the Agent and the Controller is Encrypted.
+The Agent can be installed on Linux, Windows or macOS operating systems and it can access any files accessible to the host operating system, including local volumes, directly attached storage or SMB/NFS-mounted storage.